kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 ## We’ve developed our own little solution for getting wine shops up and running fast.

 It’s not perfect, yet (It still requires a developer)... but it’s a simple, cost effective & compliant way to sell your wine online.

+You can even use it to sell in your tasting room or manage your wine club.
+Which is cool and all, but...

+There’s a&nbsp;bigger problem that needs to be addressed...

+## Selling wine online is NOT as simple as throwing up a website & waiting for orders to roll in.&nbsp;

+The truth is… getting your website up and running is only like 10% of the work.
+It’s the equivalent of loading your backpack before the long hard climb up a mountain.&nbsp;